 Lucia de Luca – Managing Director, Women Political Leaders (WPL).

 Marilyne Labasque – PhD; sMBA; Director; Lead & Design Strategist, Insightful Preclinical Studies.

 Patricia Pelton, President, World YMCA.

 Regine Deguele – Founder Ambassador, Zonta International Foundation for Women.

 Shikha Ojha – Marie Skłodowska-Curie Fellow, Leibniz Institute of Agricultural Engineering and Bio-economy eV (ATB).

 Socorro L. Reyes – Co-Investigator, Transformation and Empowerment; Regional Governance Adviser, Center for Legislative Development.

-Valeria Keller – Co-founder, Imagine World Ldt, Netherlands.Sign Open Letter
+Valerie Keller – Co-founder, Imagine World Ltd, Netherlands.Sign Open Letter